Gardens to visit in early springacross the UK, without a car

 1. Ardkinglas Woodland Garden, Argyll

-Home to one of Britain’s tallest trees, a 64m-high silver fir, the arboretum at Ardkinglas has red squirrels in the garden all year round and views across misty Loch Fyne from the bank at the top of the garden or the walks across the wider estate.
-By March, the garden is full of birdsong, rhododendron blossom and the honey-apricot smell of osmanthus, an evergreen Chinese shrub with delicate white flowers.
-Ardkinglas have recently renovated their garden paths to take out steep steps and there’s a Gruffalo trail for familes.
+The arboretum at Ardkinglas is home to one of Britain’s tallest trees, a 64m-high silver fir.
+There are red squirrels in the garden all year round.
+You can enjoy views across misty Loch Fyne from the bank at the top of the garden or the walks across the wider estate.
+By March, the garden is full of birdsong and rhododendron blossom.
+The honey-apricot smell of osmanthus, an evergreen Chinese shrub with delicate white flowers, fills the air.
+Ardkinglas have removed steep steps and there’s a Gruffalo trail and a fairy trail for families.

 • Garden open all year round, dawn to dusk.

-• Getting there: The garden is a long but scenic bus ride from Glasgow on bus 926, beside Loch Lomond and through the glens to Dunoon Road End junction.
+• Getting there: The garden is a long but scenic bus ride from Glasgow on bus 926, or 976, beside Loch Lomond and through the glens to the war memorial at Cairndow Road End junction.

-• Food and Drink: The loch-side stroll from the bus stop takes you past the Cairndow Stagecoach inn, where you can warm up by an open fire with a choice of more than forty whiskies, Loch Fyne scallops or haggis, neeps and tatties.
+• Food and Drink: The loch-side stroll from the bus stop takes you past the Cairndow Stagecoach inn.
+Here you can warm up by an open fire with a choice of more than forty whiskies, Loch Fyne scallops or haggis, neeps and tatties.

 1. Waddesdon Manor, Buckinghamshire

-The chateau-style manor house is closed until spring, but the Victorian gardens, with their aviary and grotto, are open every day with outdoor cafés for hot chocolate.
-Baron Ferdinand de Rothschild created the gardens when he built Waddesdon Manor from 1874 and the grounds are now a galanthophile’s paradise featuring 120,000 snowdrops.
-By March, the daffodil valley will be a lake of yellow; three-quarters of a million daffodil bulbs have been planted across the estate.
-Blue scillas and golden aconites are already budding under the tall bare trees.
+Baron Ferdinand de Rothschild created the gardens when he built Waddesdon Manor from 1874.
+The grounds are now a galanthophile’s paradise featuring 120,000 snowdrops.
+By March, the daffodil valley is a lake of yellow.
+Three-quarters of a million daffodil bulbs have been planted across the estate.
+Blue scillas and golden aconites are already budding in early spring under the tall, bare trees.

 1. Audley End, Essex